Hetsh/docker-mcserver/README.md

 ```

 ## Automate startup and shutdown via systemd
+The systemd unit can be found in my GitHub [repository](https://github.com/Hetsh/docker-mcserver).
 ```bash
 systemctl enable mcserver@<port> --now
 ```
-The systemd unit can be found in my [GitHub](https://github.com/Hetsh/docker-mcserver) repository.
 Individual server instances are distinguished by host-port.
-By default, the systemd service assumes `/srv/mcserver/<port>` for persistent storage.
+By default, the systemd service assumes `/apps/mcserver/<port>` for persistent storage and `/etc/localtime` for timezone.
+Since this is a personal systemd unit file, you might need to adjust some parameters to suit your setup.

 ## Fork Me!
 This is an open project (visit [GitHub](https://github.com/Hetsh/docker-mcserver)).
 Please feel free to ask questions, file an issue or contribute to it.